Founded by Dublin born DJ Calvin James (co-founder of The SCOOP Foundation), Syrias Vibes supports

 They have now treated more than 100,000 men, women and children, across the while of Syria.
 In the clinic that Calvin lived and worked in for 6 months in 2016, in Qamishli, they treated over 21,500 victims alone.

-Calvin James is a Dublin born DJ and Socila Care Worker, who has spent 6 months in 2016 living and volunteering as a medical assistant in Syria.
+Calvin James is a Dublin born DJ and Social Care Worker, who has spent 7 months in 2016 living and volunteering as a medical assistant in Syria.

-Before heading to Syria, he lived in Dublin city, working in social care, varying from patients with dementia, autism, young offenders and those suffering from drug abuse.
+Before heading to Syria, he lived in Dublin city, working in social care with a wide range of clients from patients with dementia, autism, young offenders to those suffering from drug addiction.

 He is also an avid traveller, and left Ireland the day right after his Leaving Cert exams, heading to Brazil first, where he was mugged on his first day, yet continued to travel the globe for the next 2 years, working on an uncountable number of hard, or hilarious jobs along the way, including being a shrimp fisherman in Australia.